startwarfields/ORE/README.md

 Do note that our trained model is small, and a decision tree.
 It's fast to inference on a regular CPU.
 #### CXX ONNX Data Syntax

-It's commented out, but our Iris Dataset actually returns a
+The code to print out the result commented out, but once we inference the trained model using session_.run(..), what returns is a somewhat complicated data structure, where the organization is as follows:
 ```cpp
 Ort::Value seq(map(idx, Ort::Value))
 ```